sundews/Sundew.Base/README.md

 Contains various Linq style extension methods for collection types suchs IEnumerable, IReadOnlyList etc.
 * For, ForEach, ForReverse, IndexOf, ToReadOnly.
 * AllOrFailed extension allows seemless conversion from IEnumerable<TItem?> to IEnumerable\<TItem\>.
+* OnlyOneOrDefault similar to SingleOrDefault, but never throws.
+* DistinctInOrder items only appear once, while preserving order.
 * ByCardinality extension allows checking whether an IEnumerable\<TItem\> is empty, has a single element or multiple elements.
 * Value-Array, List and Dictionary* wrappers for Immutable collections with value semantics. (* Not on NETStandard1.2)

+## Primitives
+* Result types (R\<T, E\> and R\<E\>)
+* Option type T? (through extension methods).

+## Primitives.Computation
+* Attempter for implementing retry logic.
+* Progress reporting

+## Primitives.Numeric
+* Interval represents an interval of two values.
+* Percentage as a value type.

+## Primitives.Time
+* DateTime provider.

+## Text
+* AlignedString and AlignAndLimitFormatProvider providers aligning and length limiting string formatting.
+* NamedFormatString allows to define a string format using names rather than indices.
+* NaturalTextComparer does logical text comparison for all platforms with performance similar to the Windows specific StrCmpLogicalW.
+* AppendItems allows joining items into a StringBuilder.

+## Initialization
+* IInitializable for implementing async initialization logic.
+* InitializeAction for wrapping an Action in an IInitializable.
+* Initializer provides initialization of IInitializables.
+* InitializeFlag for keeping tracking whether initialization is completed.

 ## Disposal
 * DisposeAction for wrapping an Action in an IDisposable.